Fix Captions and On-Screen Text

 Setup

 - Required files or assets: none.
-The project should already have captions, text overlays, or a video or voiceover clip that can use captions.
+The project needs captions, text overlays, or spoken audio that can generate captions.

 Step by step